Search This Blog

 Attention or Time Management

 Flying over India returning from Mumbai to Chennai, I was browsing the Jet Airways magazine.
 Often filled with travel recommendations and shopping suggestions, these in-flight magazines have only created a browsing pleasure.
-But, this magazine had a topic on achieving more with less perking my interest to explore.
+But this magazine had a topic on achieving more with less perking my interest to explore.

 I agree that it is a good idea and that tasks require different levels of thinking.
-For instance, planning for the project, evaluating strategies to grow account, or grooming the product backlog with new features based on the market and reactions from customers and users require thinking different from task or resource management.
+For instance, planning for the project, evaluating strategies to grow accounts, or grooming the product backlog with new features based on the market and reactions from customers and users require thinking different from task or resource management.

 The earlier approach on using Scrumban to think a couple of steps ahead and plan can be combined with attention management to better compartmentalize take at hand and energy/attention requirements to better manage productivity.